RamVasuthevan/notes-on-TCHC/website/real-estate-designations.markdown

 - Openn Certified Agent

 Why did I add this?
-- I was interested in getting a designations
+- I was interested in getting a designation